-HostMetro was recently founded in 2012 to specialize in offering only shared hosting.
+HostMetro was recently founded in 2012 to specialize in providing only shared hosting.

 They’re also one of the only web hosts with a ‘guaranteed price lock’, so your pricing doesn’t jump 200% when it’s time to renew.

-In addition, they boast 99.9% uptime to round out a decent array of offerings for budg
+In addition, they boast 99.9% uptime to round out a decent array of offers for budget-conscious customers.

 But are all of these claims too good to be true?

-We setup a basic WordPress test website on the HostMetric ‘Mega Max Plan’ back in June of 2015.
+We set up a basic WordPress test website on the HostMetro ‘Mega Max Plan’ back in June of 2015.
 Over the course of the past few months, we’ve monitored and analyzed their performance, compiling the most important results including uptime & speed to be able to provide you with this unbiased review.

 HostMetro’s ‘Price Lock Guarantee’ is one of the more innovative offerings we’ve seen after reviewing almost thirty different web hosting companies.
-But what else do they have to offer besides a low price?
+What else do they offer besides low prices?

 Our experience with HostMetro’s customer support started pretty well.
 Their agents connected quickly and answered all of our questions in a timely manner.